Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 ### Page 1: Project Summary

-- A project summary page, showing the project dataset summary and the client's requirements.
+- General Information
+    - Powdery mildew is a fungal disease caused by Podosphaera clandestina that affects cherry trees.
+The fungus causes the leaves to curl up, and may appear as white powdery patches on the leaves.
+The disease has to be visually identified, which can take an employee up to half an hour per tree, however the treatment only takes a minute if necessary.
+Using this machine learning system, an employee can accurately identify infected trees quickly, to make the inspection process possible within the time limitations.

+- Project Dataset
+    - The dataset, available on Kaggle, contains over 4000 images of cherry tree leaves.
+Half the leaves are infected with powdery mildew, and the other half are healthy.

+- The Project has two business requirements:
+    - 1 - The client wants to conduct a study to visually differentiatebetween healthy cherry leaves and leaves infected with powdery mildew.
-- A page listing your findings related to a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew
+    - 2 - The client wants to accurately predict whether a cherry leaf is healthyor contains powdery mildew.

+### Page 2: Leaves Visualizer

+- This page fulfills Business Requirement 1:
+    - Visually differentiating a leaf infected with powdery mildew from a healthy leaf.

+- Checkbox 1: Difference between average and variability image
+- Checkbox 2: Differences between average parasitised and average uninfected leaves
+- Checkbox 3: Image montage

+### Page 3: Powdery Mildew Detection

-- A page containing:
+- This page fulfills Business Requirement 2:
+    - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-    - A link to download a set of cherry leaf images for live prediction (you may use the Kaggle repository that was provided to you).
+- Link to [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) to download images of infected and uninfected leaves for live prediction.
+- User Interface with a file upload widget.
+The user can upload multiple cherry leaf images at once.
+- Once an image is uploaded:
-    - A User Interface with a file uploader widget.
-The user should have the capacity to upload multiple images.
-For each image, it will display the image and a prediction statement, indicating if a cherry leaf is healthy or contains powdery mildew and the probability associated with this statement.
+    - The user will see the prediction statement, advising if the leaf is infected with powdery mildew or not, as well as a bar plot visually indicating the probability associated with the prediction.
-    - A table with the image name and prediction results, and a download button to download the table.
+    - The user will also see a table with the image names and prediction results.
-- A page indicating your project hypothesis and how you validated it across the project.
-- A technical page displaying your model performance.
+    - There is a download link under the results table, so the user can download the results in a .csv format.

+### Page 4: Project Hypothesis

+- We suspect that leaves infected with powdery mildew have clear signs, predominantly white patches on the surface, that can differentiate them from healthy leaves.

+    - Average Image shows that the surface of the average healthy leaf is clear, whilst the surface of the average infected leaf has white marks.
+    - The Variability Image reveals white lines accross the centre of the average infected leaf, whilst the centre of the average healthy leaf is clear.
+    - An Image Montage shows that typically an infected leaf has white patches on the surface.

+See [Hypothesis and Validation](#hypothesis-and-validation) for more details.

+### Page 5: ML Performance Metrics

+- Label frequencies for train validation and test sets.
+- Model history showing accuracy and loss during training.
+- Model evaluation table showing how the model performed on the data test set.

 ## Bugs